Article by: Leanne Ridgeway

 MOS GENERATOR’s Tony Reed

 Anyone who knows me has likely heard me playing music from one of Mr. Reed’s bands.
 Aside from MOS GENERATOR, at any given moment he’s got two or three others going (Twelve-Thirty Dreamtime and Hot Spring Water, off the top of my head).
 He’s also part of the heavyweight ensemble Big Scenic Nowhere.

 After knowing Tony for a few years, you realize he’s always down for a good music chat, especially about records or gear.
-That didn’t quell the excitement to find that email and realize his would be the first piece in the Gear Assembly!
+That didn’t quell the excitement to find that email and realize he would be the first piece in the Gear Assembly!
 Rock on…

 Riff Relevant [Leanne]: What instrument(s) do you play?